rupeshbug/personal-blog/src/pages/posts/eigen-vectors-eigen-values.md

 ### A Quick Primer: What Are Eigenvectors, Eigenvalues, and the Covariance Matrix?

-Suppose we have a matrix A that represents a transformation (like our covariance matrix).
+Suppose we have a matrix A that represents a transformation.
 If we apply it to a vector x, we usually get a new vector pointing in a different direction.
 However, there are special vectors—called eigenvectors—that don’t change direction when transformed by A. They only get stretched or compressed.
 Formally:

 $$
 A * x = \lambda x